ruby-next/ruby-next/README.md

 ruby -ruby-next -e "puts [2, 4, 5].tally"
 ```

+## Unofficial/experimental features

+RubyNext also provides support for some features not-yet-merged into Ruby master (or reverted).

+Currenly, the only such feature is the [_method reference_ operator](https://bugs.ruby-lang.org/issues/13581):

+- Add `--enable-method-reference` option to `nextify` command when using CLI.
+- OR add it programmatically when using a runtime mode (see [example](https://github.com/ruby-next/ruby-next/blob/master/default.mspec)).
+- OR set `RUBY_NEXT_ENABLE_METHOD_REFERENCE=1` environment variable (works with CLI as well).

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at [https://github.com/ruby-next/ruby-next](ttps://github.com/ruby-next/ruby-next).